Dineshs91/django-indexes/README.md

   - Primary key
   - Foreign key
   - Unique=True (Unique fields)
+- Ignores boolean field as it has very small cardinality.
 - Can be run from tests or in a staging server.

 ## Install